Benefits and Tax Credits

 3. **Claim missing credits** by contacting HMRC about periods of unemployment, caring, or Child Benefit claims

-4. **Calculate voluntary contribution benefits** by dividing the cost (£907.40 per year) by the annual pension increase (£328 per year)
+4. **Calculate voluntary contribution benefits** by dividing the cost (the current Class 3 National Insurance cost shown by HMRC) by the annual pension increase (£328 per year)

 5. **Pay voluntary contributions** for gaps within the six-year backdating limit or longer periods if eligible